-‘Pokemon GO’ Update Released: Version 1.23.1 And 0.53.1 Apple Watch, Distance Tracking Changes Added
+‘Pokemon GO’ Update Released: Version 1.23.1 And 0.53.1 — Apple Watch, Distance Tracking Changes Added

-After a month long wait, a new Pokemon GO update finally released on Tuesday bringing some new changes to the popular mobile game for both Android and iOS devices.
-Among the changes were a new update with the Pokemon GO Apple Watch app for the game.
+After a month-long wait, a new Pokemon GO update finally released on Tuesday, bringing some new changes to the popular mobile game for both Android and iOS devices.
+Among the changes were a new update with the Pokemon GO Apple Watch app.
 In addition, there was a more significant change made when it comes to the distance tracking feature.
 Here’s a rundown of what changes the Pokemon GO update included for gamers to enjoy when tracking down those hatched characters out and about.

 On Tuesday, Heavy reported that the two updates released are version 1.23.1 for the iOS app and version 0.53.1 for the Android app.
-These new versions didn’t bring a ton of changes, or any notable releases of next generation characters, but did include a big fix for distance tracking.
+These new versions didn’t bring a ton of changes or any notable releases of next generation characters, but theydid include a big fix for distance tracking.
 The patch notes for the latest Pokemon game’s update indicate there is “better account for GPS drift.”
-In the past, there had been some issues with this as the game would show that the gamer was moving around and they really weren’t.
-Some players were using the glitch as a way to increase their overall distances traveled without actually going anywhere to do it.
-The game creators at Niantic have seemingly put a stop to this tactic as it’s been part of the new update.
+In the past, there had been some issues with this, as the game would show that the gamer was moving around and they really weren’t.
+Some players were using the glitch as a way to increase their overall distance traveled without actually going anywhere to do it.
+The game creators at Niantic have seemingly put a stop to this tactic.

-In addition to that distance tracking glitch being resolved, the Apple Watch app also got a bit of an upgrade.
+In addition to that distance-tracking glitch being resolved, the Apple Watch app also got a bit of an upgrade.
 It’s being reported that the Apple Watch app screen can now display eggs obtained from Pokestops.
 This may not come as the best news for gamers, as not everyone has the Apple Watch or app for playing Pokemon GO.
 In addition, the fixed glitch may have those gamers who were taking advantage of the glitch a bit upset over it being addressed.

 Along with those two relatively small changes, there were also the standard text fixes made.
 The latest update notes via Niantic Lab give information on all of the latest changes.